 As the cartilage breaks down, the bone ends start to make direct contact with each other as the knee is flexed or extended.
-This may produce a scraping, popping or clicking noise from the joint.
+Because the joint surface becomes rough, this may produce a scraping, popping or clicking noise from the joint.
 It will also produce increasing pain (as the condition worsens) as well as knee stiffness.

 The pain and stiffness may be at its worst upon awakening in the morning or after a period of rest.
 Over time, inflammation and knee swelling may also develop, further decreasing the ability to walk or run in comfort.